-If you want to spice things up when you learn Korean, impress your Korean friends, and have a lively conversation topic for most occasions, then read on about the Korean onomatopoeia words you’ll love!
+If you want to spice things up, impress your Korean friends, and have a lively conversation topic for most occasions, then read on about the Korean onomatopoeia words you’ll love!

 Perhaps you are familiar with the term “onomatopoeia” in English.
 This simply means a word that imitates a sound.
 For example, “beep-beep” for a car horn, “woof-woof” for a dog, and “bang” for the firing of a gun.